Select illustrated portraits from dscout's popular interview series, People Nerds

 I was tasked with providing visuals for 3 resulting articles on this sensitive topic.
 It was a full team effort to push through and find a way to depict the research findings without bias, and without alienating differing opinions.

-The use of the pin buttons are a visual prop stemming from a voter's pin, that weaves throughout the series and helps to connect all of the visuals.
-The illustrated portraits were used to protect the identities of the study participants, and thus are not an exact likeness (and names have been changed).
+Stemming from a voter's pin, we chose the pin buttons as a visual prop to weave throughout the series and help to connect a wide variety of visuals.
+The use of illustrated portraits was primarily to protect the identities of the study participants, and are not an exact likeness (and names have been changed), save for public figures.

 Select design and illustration for the dscout blog and email marketing materials